 The car’s “production plate” is located on the front apron of your car, painted in body colour, adjacent to the bonnet lock.

 The keys to deciphering it are as follows and then supplemented with worked examples:

-- the code rotated 90 degrees clockwise at the left hand end of the plate is the factory and brochure body colour number.
-Paint numbers have two forms.
-The main “L” (Lack Nr.) number that we use in the tables and individual SEB profile descriptions were abbreviated to a shorter code for use in sales brochures, sales documentation, production print out labels and production plates.
+- the code rotated 90 degrees clockwise at the left-hand end of the plate is the factory and brochure body colour number.
+These are fully explained in article P-E. Paint numbers have two forms.
+The main “L” (Lack Nr.) number that we use in the tables and individual SEB profile descriptions were abbreviated to a shorter code for use in sales brochures, sales documentation, production print out labels and production plates,

-Brochure paint codes can generally be found underneath the colour swatch printed in the sales brochure.
-These contributed the first two numbers of a six digit coding system that combined the body paint colour, upholstery material/ colour and cabriolet hood colour/optional roof paint colour (Karmann Ghias and typ.3’s).
-The flaw in this information trail is that for many SEBs no sales brochure was produced – or if it was the paint colours were referred to by jazzed up marketing names rather than the official “L” name (see E1.4 Literature).
+- Brochure paint codes can generally be found underneath the colour swatch printed in the sales brochure.
+These contributed the first two numbers of a six-digit coding system that combined the body paint colour, upholstery material colour and cabriolet hood colour or optional roof paint colour (Karmann Ghias and typ.3’s).
+The flaw in this information trail is that for many SEBs no sales brochure was produced – or if it was the paint colours were referred to by jazzed up marketing names rather than the official Lack name (see article E.5 Literature),

 - depending on the model year of your car (that is the August – July production year known variously as Baujahr (BJ), Build Year or Model Year rather than calendar year).
 The code formatting varies slightly with era – later years have the paint code on a separate plate.